 The best insurance against the risk of unemployment is having a sound financial plan with adequate emergency cash, constantly upgrading our financial know how and skills set, and the willingness to look for income opportunities even if it means working outside our comfort zone.

 Here are 8 tips to recession-proof your finances.

 1. Assess your financial health

 Take the opportunity to review your financial situation and make your financial plan more resilient to prepare for the uncertainties that lie ahead.
 Do ensure that you have set aside enough emergency cash for the rainy day, pay down your debts especially those that incur high borrowing costs like credit card bills, and review your essential insurance needs like term insurance (especially if you are servicing a mortgage) and healthcare cover.
-Use a digital advisory tool like NAV Planner to help you track, protect and grow your money in a convenient manner.
+Check out the “Plan” tab on digibank to help you track, protect and grow your money in a convenient manner.

 2. Tighten your belt

-Keep a tight lid on your cash flows and monitor your spending habits with the help of a digital app.
+Keep a tight lid on your cash flows and monitor your spending habits easily with digibank.
 Detail your money flows and look for ways to prioritise your spend on needs and wants.
 A realistic budget will help you crystallise your income and expenses as well as your assets and liabilities, and help you track them effectively.

 Your starting point would be to cut down on discretionary services or items you don’t need.
 They would include anything that you would typically consider as a luxury or a lifestyle expense.

 With rising home loan interest rates, it is timely to review your mortgage loan and work out the costs and benefits of refinancing or changing your loan package, especially if your lock-in period is over.
 Do work out the associated fees and potential penalties for partial and full loan redemption.